bioimage-io/spec-bioimage-io/README.md

 ### `test_output`
 Relative file path to test output. `language` and the file extension define its memory representation.
 The input is always stored as list of tensors.

-### `thumbnail`
-Image that will be displayed on the Model Zoo website to represent this Model.

 ### `inputs`
 Describes the input tensors expected by this model.